funkfinger/binkey-data/ai-memory/memory-context.md

 - User prefers AI memory context to be saved in an ai-memory folder and wants to review it before git commit for security reasons.
 - User wants new memories created with the remember tool to also be automatically added to the ai-memory/memory-context.md file to keep it synchronized.
 - User requires strict security measures to ensure absolutely no sensitive or private data gets checked into git, especially in the memory-context.md file.
+- Do not remember specific part information or inventory details - that information belongs in the inventory system, not in AI memory.

 ## Usage Instructions